felbuch/tatspy/README.md

 I am grateful for the authors of the following packages, which have been very helpful in building tatspy:

 * Alvaro Bartolome del Canto.
 (2018-2020). investpy - Financial Data Extraction from Investing.com with Python. https://github.com/alvarobartt/investpy.
-* Darío López Padial (aka Bukosabino). ta. https://github.com/bukosabino/ta.
+* Dario Lopez Padial (aka Bukosabino). ta. https://github.com/bukosabino/ta.